-If you own a car, you must park it somewhere.
-Parking your car at your apartment is usually free.
-Oncampus parking requires a paid parking pass from the University Parking and Transportation Services https://parking.missouri.edu/parking/student, or you must pay hourly meters.
+You can pay hourly meters.
 It is usually easy to find a parking space with a meter that is close by, but you have to watch the time, and you may need to pay more money.
 These spaces cost \$1.00 per hour, and some have a limit on the hours that you can park there.
 If you run out of money in your parking meter, you could get a parking ticket and have to pay a fine.
+You can download an app called Park Mobile to pay for parking with your phone: https://parkmobile.io/